 Note.
-FTPv6 sessions are supported only on OmniSwitch 6850, 6855, or 9000.
+FTPv6 sessions are supported on the OmniSwitch 6250.
 It is mandatory to specify the name of the particular IPv6 interface, if the FTPv6 server has been specified using its link-local address.

 4 Enter a valid user name and password for the host you specified with the ftp command.
 A screen similar to the following is displayed: